 Not to be outdone by wearables from the likes of Asus, Motorola, and even Pebble, Apple has a brand-new smartwatch to beat back the encroaching competition: the Apple Watch Series 2.
 It may not look all that different from last year’s Apple Watch, but the biggest changes are under the hood.

 There’s a new variant of Apple Watch geared specifically toward runners: the Apple Watch Nike+.
-President of Nike Brand Trevor Edwards introduced the new model at Apple’s event in September; it will finally arrive on October 28.
+President of Nike Brand Trevor Edwards introduced the new model at Apple’s event in September, and it will finally arrive on October 28.

 “Motivations” on the Watch Nike+ encourage you to remain active throughout the week, as do regular updates on your friends’ and families’ latest workouts.
 And there’s an element of peer pressure: Apple and Nike will hold coordinated events involving users around the world.
 The first, “Just Do It Sundays,” will coordinate a weekly fitness activity.

 The Watch Nike+ ties into Nike’s existing Run Club software, as you might expect.
-It’ll deliver personalized coaching, recommend fitness gear, and provide access to nearby fitness events via the watch.
+It will deliver personalized coaching, recommend fitness gear, and provide access to nearby fitness events via the watch.